FuzailN/Deploying-Nodejs-Webapp-on-EKS-cluster/README.md

 - After ansible complete configuring the servers and install the necessary tools it will get us the initial admin passwords for jenkins and nexus which we will use to login

 ### EKS cluster
-- I created a K8s cluster in 2 public and 2 private subnets in 2 AZs
 - Installed components like autoscaler and EBS CSI for dynamic provisioning of volumes with openid connect provider
 - Used Helm provider to install components on the K8s cluster

 ### Prometheus
-- For monitoring our infrastructure and our K8s cluster
 - enabled service monitor argument during the installation of cert-manager to allow prometheus to scrape cert-manager we also created a grafana dashboard for cert-manager using a ConfigMap
 - Deployed mongodb exporter for exposing mongodb metrics
 - Defined alert rules to fire and send notification to slack channel in case some conditions occured like a high CPU load